Agostino History, Family Crest & Coats of Arms

 In comparison with other European surnames, Italian surnames have a surprising number of forms.
 They reflect the regional variations and the many dialects of the Italian language, each with its own distinctive features.
 For example, in Northern Italy the typical Italian surname suffix is "i", whereas in Southern Italy it is "o".
 Additionally, spelling changes frequently occurred because medieval scribes and church officials often spelled names as they sounded rather than according to any specific spelling rules.
 The spelling variations in the name Agostino include Agosta, Agostani, Agostaro, Agostena, Agosti, Agostinetti, Agostini, Agostinis, Agostino, Agostinone, Agosto, Agostoni, Agustoni, Augusti, Augusto, Augustoni, D'Agostino, DeAgostini and many more.

-Another 579 words (41 lines of text) are included under the topic Early Agostino Notables in all our PDF Extended History products and printed products wherever possible.
+Another 216 words (15 lines of text) are included under the topic Early Agostino Notables in all our PDF Extended History products and printed products wherever possible.